benmvp/benmvp.com/content/posts/capture-dom-element-screenshots-in-chrome/index.md

 1. Choose "Capture **node** screenshot"
 1. Save the file

 That's it!

+But it gets even better because this process is even **easier** in Firefox.
+Once in the Element inspector, right-click on the element.
+There's a "Screenshot Node" option right there in the menu! 🎉

 Now all of your PRs will get immediate 🚢 thanks to your beautiful screenshots. 😂

 Keep learning my friends. 🤓